TechieGen Career Guide

 Some of the popular Data Visualization tools include: Tableau

-How to Build a Data Science Portfolio
+Building A Data Science Portfolio

 An online portfolio is key for anyone working in the world of data science — because it’s the best way to show employers evidence of your skillset, be it your Python prowess or your knack for data modeling.